Dana-Farber-AIOS/pathml/README.md

 nvidia-smi
 ````

-Install correct version of `cudatoolkit`:
+Replace both instances of 'cu116' in `requirements/requirements_torch.txt` with the CUDA version you see.
+For example, for CUDA 11.7, 'cu116' becomes 'cu117'.

+Then create the environment:

 ````
-# update this command with your CUDA version number
-conda install cudatoolkit=11.0
+conda env create -f environment.yml conda activate pathml
 ````

 After installing PyTorch, optionally verify successful PyTorch installation with CUDA support: